Gold Street Main Surgery

 School Street Surgery, School Street, Great Chesterford, Saffron Walden, Essex CB10 1NN

 WE ARE ACCEPTING NEW PATIENTS - see "How to register with the surgery"

-Gold Street Surgery has installed a new, improved text appointment reminder and information service.
-This will enable the surgery to send you reminders and invitations for health reviews and promotions as well as reminders for any appointments you've booked.
+Gold Street Surgery has installed an improved text message appointment reminder and information service.
+This means the surgery can send you reminders and invitations for health reviews and promotions as well as reminders for any appointments you've booked.
 To make the best use of this, it is important that we have your up-to-date mobile phone details and your consent.
 If you've changed your mobile phone number please let us know as soon as possible.
 If you would like to opt out of receiving text messages for any reason, please let us know.

 IMPORTANT - ORDERING REPEAT MEDICATION

 All patients are reminded that, for safety reasons, a minimum of THREE WORKING DAYS (72 hours - not including weekends or public holidays) is required for ALL orders of repeat medication.
 This ensures doctors and staff have adequate time to check the medication is right for you and is being safely used and prescribed.
 Also for safety reasons, we cannot accept medication orders by telephone.
 Please either fill in the order form on your prescription, fill in a form at the surgery or order online.
 Please order early for Christmas and New Year.

 The Government, the NHS and the pharmaceutical industry have been working together behind the scenes to safeguard supplies of essential medication in the event of the UK leaving the European Union without an agreement on customs and trade.